 - Sexual difficulties should not be taboo, getting help when it’s required is as important to your recovery as any other aspect of care you receive.

-Acknowledging how common sexual dysfunction is among women (and men) who are living with and beyond cancer is key to moving forward, particularly when it is affecting your quality of life.
+Acknowledging how common sexual dysfunction is among women (and men) who are living with cancer and living beyond cancer is key to moving forward, particularly when it is affecting your quality of life.

-The most common sexual difficulties experienced by women during and after cancer treatment are:
+The most common sexual difficulties experienced by women during and after chemo, radiotherapy, a mastectomy or other cancer treatment are:

 - Loss of or reduced sexual interest or desire